t3hmrman/async-dropper/README.md

 ### Why does `async-drop-derive` assume that I'm using *either* `async-std` or `tokio`

 Because you probably are.
-If this is a problem for you, it *can* be changed, file an issue and let's chat about it.
+If this is a problem for you, it *can* be changed, please file an issue.

 ## Development